 Mindrum Precision specializes in tight tolerance work in ceramics, glass, and metals, and we are a trusted leader in Boron Nitride machining.
 Not unlike the case with Macor, the main limiting factor when fabricating components out of hBN is the skill of the machinists in working with the material, and we have a decades-long track record of producing some of the tightest tolerance Boron Nitride components on the market.
 Click here for our contact information or to request a quote, and we will show you why more companies come to us for the parts that matter most.

-While thin Aluminum Nitride is fairly straightforward to machine using laser cutting techniques, machining thicker components from aluminum nitride can be extremely challenging for machining companies that do not specialize in this type of fabrication.
-Due to the physical properties of the material itself combined with its tendency to adhere to diamond tooling, hitting tight tolerances and working in more complex geometries is often beyond even conventional ceramic machining shops.
-At Mindrum Precision, we bring a superior level of precision technology to bear on your project that allows us to produce the results you need in all materials that we work with, and Aluminum Nitride is no exception.
+While basic shapes and low-tolerance components are less challenging in BN than in many other ceramics, machining tight tolerance or complex components can be extremely challenging for machining companies that do not specialize in this type of fabrication.
+At Mindrum Precision, we have over sixty years of precision machining of technical ceramics, and we bring a superior level of precision technology to bear on your project that allows us to produce the results you need in all materials that we work with, and Boron Nitride is no exception.
 Contact us today, and we look forward to bringing your design off of the drawing board and into reality.

 |Material Property||Boron Nitride|